Traffic Gateway - Next Generation

 Here is the list of workflow steps to follow during our demo:

 Now the playlist is prepared to be filled in by real media based on the specified material traffic IDs.
 The first configured provider is Cinegy Archive.
-For each item in the playlist the Cinegy Archive database is scanned for the Traffic ID.
-When a corresponding clip or a Sequence is found, its metadata is inserted into the playlist replacing the dummy item with real media items, including updated item duration.
+For each item in the playlist, the Cinegy Archive database is scanned for the Traffic ID.
+When a corresponding clip or a Sequence is found, its metadata is inserted into the playlist, replacing the dummy item with real media items, including updated item duration.

 The process is repeated for each dummy item in the playlist.